LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 cards), or Eurocard-Mastercard-Visa (EMV) (e.g. banking cards).
-Finally, any smart card application developer can defined application related proprietary codes; for example the MUSCLE applet defines a set of prioprietary codes related to the MUSCLE applet features.
+Finally, any smart card application developer can defined application related proprietary codes; for example the MUSCLE applet defines a set of proprietary codes related to the MUSCLE applet features.

-Some of these status word codes are uniques, but others have a different meaning depending on the card type and its supported standards.
+Some of these status word codes are unique, but others have a different meaning depending on the card type and its supported standards.
 For example, ISO7816-4 defines the error code 0x62 0x82 as "File Invalidated", whereas in Open Platform 2.1 the same error code is